In Search of the Missing Fundamental: by Richard K. Jones

 1) radiation of sound

-2) mechanical loss in the membrane
+2) internal mechanical losses within the membrane material

 3) viscothermal loss in the confined air [inside of the bowl]